aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 |   100 | Water Breathing (3rd-level MU)                                                            |

-For spells that have a normal and reversed variety roll 1d6.
+For spells that have a normal and reversed variety roll `dice: 1d6`.
 On a roll of 1-3 it is the normal version, on a 4-6 it is the reversed version.
-For spells that have variables determined by the caster level it will be (1-3) 1d6, (4- 5)1d10, or (6) 1d12.
+For spells that have variables determined by the caster level it will be (1-3) `dice: 1d6`, (4- 5)`dice: 1d10`, or (6) `dice: 1d12`.

 #### 11.5.
 Magical Resonance or Dissonance